The analysis presented on the website is based on the data from newest edition (2025).

 Lymphoma

-A moderate to high level of restrictions in diagnosis and access to lymphoma treatment has been identified in the Visegrád (V4) countries as measured in the GAP score.
-Results vary from country to country and the difference between the highest and the lowest score is 29 points.
-The main reason for limited V4 performance is the lack of reimbursement or the high reimbursement restrictions for most drugs included in analysis.
+A high level of restrictions in diagnosis and access to lymphoma treatment has been identified in the Visegrád (V4) countries as measured in the GAP score.
+Scores vary widely between countries, with Poland and the Czech Republic scoring more than 55 points, more than twice as high as the lowest scoring country, Hungary.
+The main reason for limited V4 performance is the lack of reimbursement or the high reimbursement restrictions for most drugs included in analysis, as well as the low share of patients treated with CAR-T therapy.

 Cross-Country